v-pauly-fredrick/hell_now/README.md

 On a serious note, this repo's primary focus is to save my (developer) time, reduce errors, make maintenance a bit smoother.
 I have seen a decent amount of bad stuff and I intend to have a toolkit that I can use to deal with and prevent "oh no" moments.

 P.S.
-English isn’t my first language, so feel free to excuse any little grammar slip-ups!
+English isn’t my first language, so excuse any little grammar slip-ups!